nsrr/spout/README.md

 end
 ```

-**Example Custom Test 2:** Create custom tests to show that variables have 2 or more labels.
+**Example Custom Test 2:** Tests that variables have at least 2 or more labels.

 ```ruby
 class DictionaryTest < Minitest::Test